cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     // pruneHop will prune the first hop from the path
     // if the forwardingPath only contains one hop this will return
     // an empty string
-    forwardingPath = pruneHop(forwardingPath, denomination)
+    // pass in denomination after receive to pruneHop and the outgoing send forwardingPath = pruneHop(forwardingPath, denomination)
     forwardPacketSequence = sendFungibleTokens(
       denomination,